Ctrl-X/Siribro/README.md

     2. NOT OK
         * ...
 ```
 In the `1.
-OK` , "OK" represent the string that will be compared to the user answer.
+OK` , "OK" represent the value that will be compared to the user answer.
 It can be :
 * a plain string
 * multiple choice separated with a pipe `|`
 * a regex